Banked Owned Life Insurance

 - BOLI can now be used to offset expenses like those incurred by health issues, workers’ comp, disability insurance, and more; it has broken beyond being merely a supplementary fund for a retirement package.

 - The presence of BOLI increases the number of options you have in designing an investment strategy for bank investment.

 - It’s worth mentioning again: the tax-deferred nature of the growing investment and the tax free death benefit.

 - The rare ability to increase your overall economic yields on investments, and decrease your overall debt, all without adversely affecting your investment risk as pertains to your entire portfolio.
 Bank owned life insurance can be an optimal addition to portfolio diversification, without adding to the risk.

-- BOLI provides a great net return on earnings, if structured properly with the help of BeamaLife BOLI senior consultant.
+- BOLI provides a great net return on earnings and increases share holder value if structured properly.

-- The tax advantages enjoyed by BOLI are usually absent in other nonqualified retirement package or benefit plan; in fact, this is what makes BOLI such a good supplement as a component of a more general deferred compensation package.
+- The tax advantages enjoyed by BOLI are usually absent in other nonqualified retirement packages or benefit plans; in fact, this is what makes BOLI such a good supplement as a component of a more general deferred compensation package.

 While the ins-and-outs of bank owned life insurance isn’t exactly like navigating a minefield, all it takes is one misstep to have you spending more than necessary to secure an optimal situation.
-A no-obligation consultation with a senior consultant at BeamaLife can apprise you of important guidelines like making sure the BOLI is limited to highly compensated employees, obtaining consent (written, not verbal) from the employees you’ve targeted for the policy, and informing these employees of the amount, the possible uses and the extent of the policy on which you’ll be paying premiums and administrative fees.
-Give us a call (800) 554-7822 at BeamaLife today for more information.
+A no-obligation consultation with a senior consultant at BeamaLife can apprise you of important guidelines like making sure the BOLI is limited to highly compensated employees, obtaining consent from the employees you’ve targeted for the policy, and informing these employees of the amount, the possible uses and the extent of the policy on which you’ll be paying premiums and administrative fees.
+Please call (800) 554-7822 or complete short form for more information.